Kevin-qt/Kevin-qt.github.io/index.md

 ---
 ### Time Series Forecasting of Stock Volatility and Option Pricing
-Fetched historical market data and conducted risk and return analysis by using various market metrics on AAPL.
-Decomposed trend and seasonality and tested for stationarity with Augmented Dickey-Fuller (ADF) test.
-Time-series forecasting using AutoRegressive Integrated Moving Average (ARIMA) for volatility estimation and option pricing with Black-Scholes Model.
+Fetched market data and conducted risk-return analysis by using various financial metrics on AAPL.
+Performed EDA, decomposition and tested for stationarity.
+Analyzed ACF and PACF plots, grid searched best-fitted hyperparameters using parallel programming and built ARMA, ARIMA, and SARIMA models and evaluated their performance.
+Time-series forecasting on trailing volatility and estimated option pricing with Black-Scholes Model.

 <img src="images/ts_thumbnail.jpg?raw=true"/>